NoSavedDATA/PyTorch-BBF-Bigger-Better-Faster-Atari-100k/README.md

 Possible replication of the Atari-100k results.

-Replica is at: bbf.ipynb
+Replica is at:
+- bbf.ipynb

+To visualize the atari environment on iference mode, first train a network to extract it's checkpoint, then run:
+- infer.ipynb

 <hr>

 Current results:
-results.csv
+- results.csv

 <hr>